OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 * You can check whether a fault is a page fault by seeing if `r_scause()` is **13** or **15** in `usertrap()`.
 * `r_stval()` returns the RISC-V `stval` register, which contains the virtual address that caused the page fault.
 * Use `PGROUNDDOWN()` to round the faulting virtual address down to a page boundary.
-* Kill the process if it page-faults on a virtual memory address higher than any allocated with `sbrk()`.
 * Read the file `kernel/kalloc.c`, which contains code for allocating and freeing physical memory.
 * Steal code from `uvmalloc()` in `kernel/vm.c`, which is what `sbrk()` calls (via `growproc()`).
 You'll need to call `kalloc()` and `mappages()`.
 * Handle out-of-memory correctly: If `kalloc()` fails in the page fault handler, kill the current process.